relevance/rails-template/README.md

 That is, we don't care much about recipe availability (there's no good reason all recipes can't be available) -- we care about what the user has chosen from the recipes and how that should affect later recipes.

-Our tack has been to alter the prefs object from within a recipe to affect later recipes.
+Our tack has been to avoid the prompt facility entirely, and alter the prefs object from within a recipe to affect later recipes.
 For example, if we want the form_builder recipe to be skipped when the user chooses the Heroku stack, recipes/heroku.rb would say...

     prefs[:form_builder] = "none"